 How well do you know English?

 Our friends at GrammarCheck have designed the infographic that you see below.
 It is primarily focused on general English language but should still prove useful to lawyers and law students.
 It shows that in some cases, the difference is merely one of spelling while in others the words change completely.
-By way of example, football in the US is very different to football in the UK.
+For instance, football in the US is very different to football in the UK.
 A yard in the UK is more industrial than in the US where you will find it behind your home.